Loschcode/rails_async_migrations/README.md

 ## Workers

 For now, the system works slowly coupled with Sidekiq.
 If you use other technologies, please hit me up and I'll create additional adapters for you.

+## Compatibility

+The gem has been tested and is working with `ActiveRecord 5.2.2`, if you want it compatible with earlier versions, please hit me up.

 ## Development